blurpy/8-bit-computer/hardware.md

 * Outputs
   * The 4-bit address from the selected run mode goes to the RAM.
 * LEDs
+  * 1x Green: for showing when it's in run mode.
-  * Green/Red mode: for showing the mode.
-Green for run mode and red for programming mode.
+  * 1x Red: for showing when it's in programming mode.
   * 4x Yellow address LEDs: shows the current 4-bit address in the selected mode.
 * Control signals
-  * MI: store a 4-bit address from the bus in the MAR, on the next clock tick.
+  * MI: store a 4-bit address from the bus into the MAR, on the next clock tick.

 ## Random Access Memory (RAM)